supertokens/supertokens-golang/CONTRIBUTING.md

    `./startTestingEnv --wait`
 3. Navigate to the `supertokens-golang` repository
    `cd ../supertokens-golang/`
-4. Run all tests
+4. Run all tests, [count=1 ensures tests are not cached] `go test  ./... -p 1 -v count=1`
-   `INSTALL_PATH=../supertokens-root go test ./... -v`
+5. If all tests pass the output should be:

 ## Pull Request